jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 }
 catch(e)
 {
-	return "No table rolled.
-Unable to parse parameters.\n\n";
+	return expFormat("No table rolled.
+Unable to parse parameters.");
 }

+// Load the "parameters" parameter over the default parameters object.
+This provides
-const defaultParameters =
+// default parameters for anything that's not specified in the "parameters" parameter const defaultParameters =
 	{
-		count: 1, uniquePicks: false, format: "commas", isFileTable: false,
+		count: 1, uniquePicks: false, format: "commas", isFolderTable: false,
-		useConfig: false, startOffset: 0, itemFormat: ""
+		useConfig: false, startOffset: 0, itemFormat: "", useExpressionFormat: false };
-	};
 parameters = Object.assign({}, defaultParameters, parameters);

-if (!$1.startsWith("~files~") && parameters.isFileTable)
-{
+// Take the "isFolderTable" parameter and change the table path to match if (!$1.startsWith("~folder~") && parameters.isFolderTable) {
-	$1 = "~files~" + $1;
+	$1 = "~folder~" + $1;
 }

+// Expand to the result of the table roll specified by the parameters.
+Don't use
-return await rollTable(
+// expFormat() since this could very well be used inline. return await rollTable(
 	$1, parameters.count, parameters.uniquePicks, parameters.format,
-	parameters.useConfig, parameters.startOffset, parameters.itemFormat);
+	parameters.useExpressionFormat, parameters.useConfig, parameters.startOffset,
+	parameters.itemFormat));
 ```
 __
 tbl roll {table file: path text} {parameters: text, default: ""} - Get random results from table {table file}.
 If provided, {parameters} can alter the results.  {parameters} is expected to be a comma-separated list of parameters in "key: value" form.
 Here are accepted parameters:
 	- __count__ - A positive integer defaulting to 1.
 Determines number of items picked.
 	- __uniquePicks__ - "true" or "false", defaulting to "false".
 If true, each item can be picked only once for this roll.
 	- __format__ - "commas", "bullets" or "periods", defaulting to "commas".
 Determines the format of the output.
-	- __isFileTable__ - "true" or "false", defaulting to "false".
+	- __isFolderTable__ - "true" or "false", defaulting to "false".
 If true, {table file} must be a folder path, and the result is picks from the files within it.
 	- __useConfig__ - If true, __startOffset__ and __itemFormat__ are determined by the current configuration for the given table file.
 	- __startOffset__ - A positive integer defaulting to 0.
 Defines what line the table starts on in {table file}.
-This is ignored for file-tables.
+This is ignored for folder-tables.
 	- __itemFormat__ - A regex string defaulting to `(.*)`.
 Determines what part of each item is printed out, as well as what part of each item is used as the weight value.
 The default prints out the entire item.
+	- __useExpressionFormat__ - If true, the result is outputted in the standard expression format.